gmarcy/janus-platforms/docs/README.md

-# Janus IDP Demo Docs
+# RHDH IDP Demo Docs

 This folder contains the repository docs using `mkdocs` and `markdown`.

-On updates the static page is saved to the `gh-pages` branch and deployed to [http://janus-idp.io/demo-setup/](http://janus-idp.io/demo-setup/).
+On updates the static page is saved to the `gh-pages` branch and deployed to [http://rhdh-idp.io/demo-setup/](http://rhdh-idp.io/demo-setup/).